• Home

 February 26, 2026, 2:00 PM ET

-Dario Amodei, co-founder and chief executive officer of Anthropic.
+Dario Amodei, cofounder and CEO of Anthropic.

 Anthropic CEO Dario Amodei says the most important thing he does each day has nothing to do with training AI models or shipping products.
-Instead, he said he spends almost half his time working on company culture.
+Instead, he said, he spends almost half his time working on company culture.

 Recommended Video